 If your commercial affiliation did play a role in your study, please state and explain this role within your updated Funding Statement.

-Response: Thanks for the recommendation.
-We added the suggested statement to the amended funding statement and the cover letter.
+Response: We added the suggested statement to the amended funding statement and the cover letter.
 We confirm that the commercial affiliation of the third author (Transit app Inc.) did not play a role in our study and there has been no significant financial support for this work that could have influence its outcome.

 b) Please also provide an updated Competing Interests Statement declaring this commercial affiliation along with any other relevant declarations relating to employment, consultancy, patents, products in development, or marketed products, etc.